quantum-kite/kite/docs/documentation/disorder.md

 ## Structural disorder

-[`#!python kite.StructuralDisorder`][structural_disorder] class adds the possibility of selecting between two different structural disorder types; vacancy, randomly distributed with a certain concentration in sites of a selected sublattice, and a more generic structural disorder which is a combination of onsite terms and bond disorder (also distributed with a certain concentration).
+[`#!python kite.StructuralDisorder`][structural_disorder] class adds the possibility of selecting between two different short-range disorder types, i.e. vacancy defects, randomly distributed with a certain concentration over lattice sites on a selected sublattice, and a more generic multi-orbital disorder which may combine of on-site and hopping terms (also distributed with a certain concentration).

 ### Vacancy disorder

-The vacant site distribution can be selected from a single sublattice with a [`#!python concentration`][structuraldisorder-concentration] defined in a parent object:
+The vacancies can be defined on a single sublattice with a [`#!python concentration`][structuraldisorder-concentration] defined in a parent object:

 ``` python